Col. Gregory H. Johnson, Treasurer - (Colonel, USAF, Ret.)

-In 1998, Johnson was selected as a NASA Astronaut and ultimately piloted two Space Shuttle missions (STS-123 and STS-134, both aboard Space Shuttle Endeavour) where he spent nearly 32 days in orbit contributing to the assembly of the ISS.
-In October 2011, Johnson served as the Associate Director for external programs at NASA Glenn Research Center in Cleveland, OH.
-In that role, Johnson managed all public affairs, outreach and educational programs at the Center.
+USAF/NASA career: a decorated fighter pilot, test pilot, and astronaut on missions.
+Retiring as a Colonel after nearly 25 years of service, he was selected as a NASA Astronaut and ultimately piloted two Space Shuttle missions, STS-123 and STS-134, spending 32 total days in orbit and contributing to the assembly of the ISS.
+Additionally, he was the Associate Director of External Programs at the NASA Glenn Research Center in Cleveland, Ohio.
+In that role, he managed all public affairs, outreach, and educational programs at the Center.

 Johnson received his B.S. in aeronautical engineering from the U.S. Air Force Academy, his M.S. in flight structures engineering from Columbia University and his M.B.A. from the University of Texas at Austin.